 Skip to: main navigation | main content | sitemap | accessibility page

-Faced with these sometimes contradictory needs, the designer’s role can therefore often involve finding the best compromises – that is to create the best habitat for the animal and the best viewing experience for the visitor, while keeping the animals healthy and secure and staff and visitors safe.
+Faced with these sometimes contradictory needs, the designer’s role can therefore often involve finding the best compromises.
+That is to create the best habitat for the animal and the best viewing experience for the visitor, while keeping the animals healthy and secure and staff and visitors safe.

-The highly-flexible Webnet system is available in a wide range of options and sizes to meet virtually all requirements and can be custom-designed to suit the specific needs of each application, whatever its shape and size.
+The highly-flexible zoo mesh Webnet system is available in a wide range of options and sizes to meet virtually all requirements and can be custom-designed to suit the specific needs of each application, whatever its shape and size.

 Proven in projects across the world, Webnet has been used in enclosures for monkeys, birds, panthers, and even Siberian tigers.
 The size and composition of the filigree web structure specified to suit the exact size and strength requirements of the overall structure and each individual aperture.